PokemonAutomation/ComputerControl/Wiki/Software/DiscordNotifications.md

 A notification is sent down the webhook only if all of these conditions are met:
 1. The webhook is enabled. ("Enabled" is checked)
-2. The corresponding event in the program is enabled. ("Enable" is checked)
+2. The corresponding event in the program is enabled.
+(Notifications are enabled for the program and "Enable" is checked for the respective event.)
 3. There is at least one tag in common between the webhook and the event type in the program.
 4. The event that is being sent is not being rate limited.